SupreetTarwarkar/NSE-Derivatives-Market-Analytics-Dashboard/README.md

 ---

-## 4. Long / Short Ratio
+### 4. Long / Short Ratio

-Used to compare participant positioning in the derivatives market.
+Used to compare participant positioning together with index price movement.

-The page includes:
+It includes:

 - FII
 - DII